Myers-Briggs Compatibility: Interpreting Relationships

 ESFP: The Entertainer

 This personality type enjoys being the center of attention.
-The Entertainer loves excitement and were born to entertain.
+The Entertainer loves excitement and was born to entertain.
 Generally, they are very warm and generous people.

 If you are this personality type, you love having fun and love entertaining.
 Like the Craftsman personality type, you may get bored with the same old.
 Unfortunately, this often means you might neglect to lend a helping hand with “boring” tasks.
 Instead, help out with the non-exciting tasks and then reward yourself and your partner with something fun.